Music

 Each week, we are very lucky to be treated to a musical performance at the beginning of Monday's assembly.
 Each week a different musician from the school puts themselves forward to perform to KS1 and KS2.

-Frith Manor's Musicial Highlights
+Frith Manor's Musical Highlights

 Violin concerts